DanielPesu/PhotonSimulator/README.md

 into the command line from the root directory. (the file where you can see src, Includes, makefile, etc. from)

-The build will then be compiled, if not, ensure you are in the correct directory, and that you havent fucked up the parameters in Includes/constants.h.
-The default parameters are those given in the assignment.
+The build will then be compiled, if not, ensure you are in the correct directory, and that the parameters in Includes/constants.h are default values.

 To run the program simply enter into the commandline the run command, ./Photon_Deposition, followed by either a -E or -N tag to indicate either an efficient or naive simulation method, followed by the number of photons to simulate.